blackears/blenderTerrainSculpt/README.md

 ## Installation

 To install, start Blender and select Edit > Preferences from the menubar.
 Select the Add-ons tab and then press the Install button.
 Browse to the .zip file that you built and select it.
-Finally, tick the checkbox next to Add Mesh: Normal Brush.
+Finally, tick the checkbox next to Add Mesh: Terrain Sculpting Tools.

 ## Further Information